Woodworker, Furniture designer

 Size: Transcript: 38 pages.

 Format: Originally recorded on 3 sound discs.
 Reformated in 2010 as 14 digital wav files.
 Duration is 2 hrs., 42 min.

-Biographical/Historical Note: James Krenov (1920-2009) was a woodworker of Fort Bragg, Calif.
-Oscar Fitzgerald is a writer and historian from Alexandria, Va.
+Biographical/Historical Note: James Krenov (1920-2009) was a woodworker of Fort Bragg, California.
+Oscar Fitzgerald is a writer and historian from Alexandria, Virginia.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

 Funding for this interview was provided by the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 How to Use this Interview